-Subject to any applicable minimum investment amounts or other eligibility requirements, you may redesignate all or part of your investment in a series of units of the Trust to another series of the Trust on the last Business Day of each fiscal month (each a "Redesignation Date").
-A redesignation is not expected to be a disposition for tax purposes.
-You may have to pay a fee to your dealer when you implement a redesignation.
+Subject to any applicable minimum investment amounts or other eligibility requirements, you may, at any time, switch all or part of your investment in a series of Units of the Trust to another series of the Trust as described above (a "redesignation").
+A redesignation between series of Units is not expected to be a disposition for tax purposes.
+You may have to pay a fee to your dealer when you implement a switch.
+Switches are subject to the provisions set out below.